We're Not Happy 'til You're Not Happy

 We're Not Happy 'til You're Not Happy is the fifth studio album by ska punk band Reel Big Fish.
 It was released on April 5, 2005 on Mojo Records to mixed reviews.

 Background and production

 In February 2004, the band finished pre-production for their next album.
 Following this, they embarked on a tour of Europe, which lasted in March.
 In May 2004, they planned recording their next album.
-In June and July 2004, the band went on a North American tour, with Catch 22, Rx Bandits, Lucky Boys Confusion, Big D and the Kids Table.
+In June and July 2004, the band went on a North American tour, with Catch 22, Rx Bandits, Lucky Boys Confusion, and Big D and the Kids Table.
 Recording ultimately began in September 2004; around this time trumpeter Tyler Jones left the band.
 Jones' role was fulfilled by John Christianson, who worked with frontman Aaron Barrett in the Forces of Evil.
 Recording wrapped up in October 2004.

 Music

 Notably darker than the band's previous album, Cheer Up!, the album's songs commonly express jealousy, regret, short-lasting fame, and disappointment toward mainstream record companies.

 The album also includes covers of Tracy Chapman's "Talkin' Bout a Revolution", Morrissey's "We Hate It When Our Friends Become Successful" and Social Distortion's "Story of My Life".
 Both the Chapman cover and the Social Distortion cover were respectively chosen as the first and second singles.